kunhwiko/concepts/languages/devops/kubernetes.md

 Sometimes stateful workloads are inevitable, so we use StatefulSets / Persistent Volumes.

-Use Persistent Volumes if
+Persistent Volumes are used to:
-    1. you need volumes that outlive the life of Pods
+    1. outlive the life of Pods

-Use StatefulSets if
+StatefulSets are used for:
     1. Pods need access to the same persistent volume when restarted / redeployed
     2. App needs to communicate with replicas using predefined network identifiers